dimagi/commcare-hq/custom/openclinica/README.rst

    is necessary because OpenClinica does not import subjects or events via ODM.

-5. Click the "Export" button on the report.
+5. Click the "Export to OpenClinica" button on the report.
 This will create an ODM document.
-Import the ODM document into Openclinica.
+Import the ODM document into OpenClinica.

 .. _important_assumptions: